hscho421/FPGA-Minesweeper/readme.md

 ## How to Run
 ### Requirements
 - SystemVerilog simulation tool (e.g., ModelSim, Vivado, or Quartus Prime).
+- Vitis IDE: Required for implementing keyboard functionality using C and integrating it with the FPGA system.
+This allows for efficient handling of keyboard inputs in the game.
 - FPGA development board (optional, for hardware testing).

 ### Steps